dbremont/system-design-labs/case-studies/metaculus.md

 > Metaculus is an online forecasting platform that leverages collective intelligence by aggregating predictions from a diverse community to generate accurate forecasts on science, technology, geopolitics, and other complex questions.

+> **Metaculus** is a collaborative forecasting platform focused on science, technology, policy, and global risks.
+It aggregates individual probability forecasts to produce a consensus prediction and a community distribution.
+It’s designed to harness collective intelligence, not financial incentives.
+Metaculus is not a prediction market in the traditional financial sense.
+It resembles a scoring-based collective cognition system, not a financial market-based system.

+> A **prediction market** involves buying and selling securities or contracts tied to the outcome of future events.
+Prices reflect collective beliefs about the probability of those events.
+Examples: Kalshi, PredictIt, Manifold Markets (play-money), Augur (crypto).

 ## Tech Stack

 ### Tool